 For further information please contact Rich Taylor, Instrumental Music Director, at firstname.lastname@example.org

-The Junior High Choir program focuses on instilling the basics of how to read music and apply that skill to performance while developing students’ musicianship as they prepare for High School.
-Throughout the semester, students will have opportunities to perform in several concerts and community events.
+The Middle School Choir program is a one semester course that focuses on instilling the basics of how to read music and apply that skill to performance while developing students’ musicianship as they prepare for High School.
+Throughout the semester, students will have opportunities to perform in two concerts with the High School Choir, and possible community events.

 It's hard to say goodbye to the Cole Valley theater department.
 It has enriched my life so much over the years.
 I started out in preproduction but never acted because of the short leash I kept myself on.
 With some convincing by some of the actors and an attempt to push through my own anxieties, I got the part of Officer O'Hara in Arsenic and Old Lace and I never looked back.
 It feels like far more than a year that I've been with these wonderful people.
 I would be a much different person had I not joined the program and I am infinitely thankful for all of their love and support.
 As for now, to the world, I am set free, yet always drawing near. ~ Devon Harris, Class of 2017